Manu404/WikiRef/README.md

 WikiRef is a public domain multiplateform tool built to analyze MediaWiki references, identifies errors, archive webpage references with WaybackMachine service and create local copy of youtube references.

 In case of errors, like dead link, duplicated references, malformed references, etc, the tool will issue an error or warning message, allowing you to act and improve the quality of the sourcing of your wiki.
+This tool doesn't fix the issues, it show them.

 Feature overview:
- - Analyse references for specific page or all pages in specific categories
+ - Analyze references for specific page or all pages in specific categories
  - Check reference urls are valid and accessible
  - Check youtube videos are still online and visible
  - Generate a list of url used, that can be aggregated (for instance youtube url containing timestamp)